tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

         Nothing -> Nothing
 ```

-But that's not very elegant and Haskell is all about elegant simplicity.
-So how can we use Haskell's typeclass system to make parsers that are more easily combined?
-We've seen how things that are instances of the `Functor` and `Applicative` typeclasses can be combined -- so let's make a type definition for parsers and then make it an instance of `Functor` and `Applicative`.
-Here's a generic type for parsers:
+But that’s not very elegant and Haskell is all about elegant simplicity.
+So how can we use Haskell’s typeclass system to make parsers that are more easily combined?
+We’ve seen how things that are instances of the `Functor` and `Applicative` typeclasses can be combined -- so let’s make a type definition for parsers and then make it an instance of `Functor` and `Applicative`.
+Here’s a generic type for parsers:

 ```haskell
 newtype Parser a = Parser (String -> Maybe (String, a))